 These investments are so popular and often so successful that, as you know, there are multiple TV shows showing you how it’s done.
 While the stars make it seem like a ton of fun, renovations are a bit more involved than the shows illustrate.
 Certainly, you’ve seen the nightmare projects…and that can be a real deal.
 So, while there is definitely money to be made on rehab-and-flips—your success depends on the shape of the property, the location, and the work that needs to be done to make it a best seller.
 The goal is to make a profit, after all, and performing due diligence on these investments is critical.
 You are not allowed to perform any of the renovation work, either.
 You must hire a third party to do so.
 And, here again, you must budget your retirement funds properly to ensure the account has the capital to buy the investment and pay for the renovations.
 Because your IRA owns the asset, all income and expenses flow directly into and out of the account.

-Private lending is an interesting way you can use IRA funds to earn income.
+Private lending is an interesting way you can invest in real estate with an IRA.
 Essentially, your retirement plan plays the part of a bank and extends funding individuals or even businesses that need cash.
 As the IRA owner, you vet the borrowers and set the terms of these loans.
 Typically, the interest rate can be pretty competitive, as some people either can’t meet the requirements of typical lending institutions or don’t want to go through the hassle to begin with.
 If your IRA loans money to an individual for a piece of real estate, which is often the case, that property can be held as collateral in case the borrower defaults on the note.
 And, again, all income flows into your self-directed retirement plan on a tax-sheltered basis.

 There is a reason real estate is the most popular investment in self-directed IRAs.
 There are so many diverse options to choose from in this category, that there’s certainly a niche for everyone!
 And you are certainly not limited to the above examples.
 Many people invest in tax liens and deeds, farm land and/or timberland.
 Improved and unimproved land is also popular.
 Foreign real estate options are attractive to those familiar with the laws of different lands.